svesavov/SnsSqlitePsModule/README.md

 2. Don't forget to check the .ZIP file for viruses and etc.
 3. File MD5 hash: 9BD48464E3AA6D8DDD7C85F6F55D727E
 4. Unzip in one of the following folders depending of the preference:
-* C:\Users\UserName\Documents\WindowsPowerShell\Modules - Replace "UserName" with the actual username, Use this location if you want the module available for specific user
+* C:\Users\UserName\Documents\WindowsPowerShell\Modules - Replace "UserName" with the actual username.
+Use this location if you want the module available for specific user
 * C:\Program Files\WindowsPowerShell\Modules - Use this location if you want the module available for all users on the machine.
 * Or any other location present in $env:PSModulePath
 5. Run the following command replacing "PathWhereModuleIsInstalled" with the actual path where the module files were unzipped.